How to organize an in-person, online or hybrid hackathon -- A revised planning kit

 \subsection{Duration / breaks}

-When organizing a hackathon, organizers have to decide when to start, when to end and when to take breaks in between.
-These decisions are crucial because they can influence who would be motivated to come, whether attendees can maintain a high level of motivation, how the event will be perceived and how participants engage with each other beyond working on their projects, and whether or not participants decide to leave while an event is still ongoing.
+When organizing a hackathon, organizers have to decide when to start, when to end, and when to take breaks in between.
+These decisions are crucial because they can influence who would be motivated to come, whether attendees can maintain a high level of motivation, how the event will be perceived, how participants engage with each other beyond working on their projects, and whether or not participants decide to leave while an event is still ongoing.